citp/privacy-policy-historical/c/ca/cal/caloriebee.com.md

 ## 10\.
 Contact Information

-Please contact us with any questions or comments about this Privacy Policy by email at team@hubpages.com, or by sending postal mail to WeWork c/o HubPages (Floor 3 - Room #169) 1111 Broadway Oakland, CA 94607, USA.
+Please contact us with any questions or comments about this Privacy Policy by email at team@hubpages.com, or by sending postal mail to HubPages c/o WeWork (Floor 8 - Room #802) 995 Market San Francisco, CA 94103, USA.

 If you are an end user whose use of the website is covered by the GDPR regulations, this section applies to you, and in the event of any inconsistency between this section and the remainder of the Privacy Policy and or the [Terms of Use](https://web.archive.org/user-agreement), this section shall control for you as it relates to GDPR.